cultureandempire/cultureandempire.github.io/cande.md

 In the end, all we wanted was a free choice of music, always available, with a "Play" button on our phones, tablets, and laptops.
 It was never about getting something for free as such, rather about convenience and choice, and it turns out we're mostly happy to pay for this.
 Indeed, downloading and sharing free music was never a cheap hobby; it needed large hard disks, fast connections, and powerful PCs.
 That people were willing to spend quite a lot to do this disproved the "piracy is theft" claims.

 It's very much the same story with television and cinema.
 For a decade, these industries have watched the growth of faster networks and larger hard disks with dread.
-"The Internet is going to eat us alive", quoth the movie industry.
+"The Internet is going to eat us alive," quoth the movie industry.
 It happened to music, so clearly video was next.

 Except that it didn't happen.
 The incredible volume of television shows and movies shared via BitTorrent networks didn't kill the global appetite for moving pictures; it spurred it on.
 As for music, we downloaded because there was no other way to get the convenience and choice, and shared out of disgust with the state of affairs.
 And as for music, the movie industry (more than the television studios) used the courts and legislators instead of simply giving the market what it wanted.